All You Need to Know Before Visiting Schonbrunn Palace

 • For more information about the Orangery Garden and Children’s Museum, please see the resources section of this post.

-If you have enough time for another attraction besides the main palace, and you’re traveling alone, I recommend visiting the Gloriette afterwards.
-I think you’d enjoy the incredible views of the palace and the city from the top of Gloriette, followed by a cup of coffee.
+If you have time for another attraction besides the main palace and you’re traveling alone, I recommend visiting the Gloriette.
+You’d enjoy the incredible views of the palace and the city from the top of Gloriette, followed by a cup of coffee.

-Are you a photographer or simply enjoy wandering like me?
+Are you a photographer or just enjoy wandering like me?
 This is what I would recommend, too.

-However, if you ask me, I would always prefer the Maze unless the weather doesn’t permit it.
-It’s always a good idea for you and your kids to have some bonding time outdoors, don’t you think? 😀
+Can’t decide between the Maze and the Children’s Museum?
+Let the weather decide for you.
+Personally, I prefer the Maze unless the weather doesn’t permit it.
+It’s always a good idea to have some bonding time outdoors with your kids, don’t you think? 😀

 Combined Tickets

-For travelers with plenty of time in Vienna and Schönbrunn Palace, or who want to see most of the palace’s beauty, combination tickets offer the best value for your money and time.
+For travelers with plenty of time in Vienna and at Schönbrunn Palace, or those who want to see most of the palace’s beauty, combination tickets offer the best value for your money and time.
+Some of these package deals can save you up to 30% compared to buying separate tickets!

-The last time I checked, there were four combination tickets available:
+For example, the Classic Pass, which covers five attractions, is 15 euros cheaper than buying individual tickets.
+The last time I checked, there were four combination tickets available.

 1. Classic Pass